It’s that most wonderful time of the year — for falling into the doldrums and slacking off on your freelance marketing, that is.

-It was not just a chance to build the relationship, but also a time to pick up nuggets of information on how editor needs might be changing in the coming year.
+This form of freelance marketing is still a chance to build relationships, and pick up nuggets of information on how editor needs might be changing in the coming year.

 We all deserve a chance to kick back and visit during the holidays.
 If none of your clients throw parties, see what local networking groups are doing that might offer an opportunity to meet new contacts.